ShakH00/OMGame/docs/networking/error_handling_ideas.md

 ### Player Notification:

-#### After multiple failed attempts, the system notifies the player of a potential network issue affecting their move transmission.
+#### After multiple failed attempts, the system notifies the account of a potential network issue affecting their move transmission.

 ### Turn Skipping:

-#### If the move cannot be transmitted after retries, the system may skip the player's turn or apply a default action, depending on the game's design.
+#### If the move cannot be transmitted after retries, the system may skip the account's turn or apply a default action, depending on the game's design.
 #### These measures are suggested to ensure that temporary network issues do not unduly disrupt gameplay.

 ## Proposed Measures to Prevent Network Exploits